haskell-beam/beam/docs/user-guide/expressions.md

-Quantified comparisons are always performed according to SQL semantics, meaning that they return values of type `SqlBOol`.
+Quantified comparisons are always performed according to SQL semantics, meaning that they return values of type `SqlBool`.
 This is because proper NULL handling with quantified comparisons cannot be expressed in a reasonable way.
 Use the functions described in [the section above](#sql-like-comparisons).